 What Is a Statement of Purpose

-Writing a statement of purpose (SOP) entails weaving your passion and background into a convincing story which shows your dedication in continuing your educational journey.
-This statement also tells what career you’re interested in and how this program is an important step for you on that path.
+Writing a statement of purpose for graduate school entails weaving your passion and background into a convincing story that shows your dedication to continuing your educational journey.
+This statement also tells what career you’re interested in and how this program is an important step for you to succeed on this path.

 When preparing a statement of purpose, you should consider:

-- Your college: Its facilities,community, location, core values, and how they’re a reflection of yours, and how the program of this particular school will benefit you.
+- Your college: Its facilities, community, location, core values, and how they’re a reflection of yours, and how the program of this particular school will benefit you.

-- Your goals: What has driven you to seek out this program, your personal level of dedication, how much background you have in this discipline or field, and show the passion and effort you are ready to put into your education.
+- Your goals: What has driven you to seek out this program?
+Discuss your personal level of dedication, how much background you have in this discipline or field, and show the passion and effort you are ready to put into your education.

-Not only does a statement of purpose illustrate your personality and drive to continue studying, but it also gives an insight into your writing ability.
-Basic skills like grammar and punctuation, your vision for storytelling, and your ability to sell yourself, will all be evaluated by picky admissions officers.
+Not only does a statement of purpose illustrate your personality and drive to continue studying, but it also gives an insight into your writing skills.
+Basics like grammar and punctuation, your vision of storytelling, and your ability to sell yourself will all be evaluated by picky admissions officers.
 When writing a statement of purpose, keep your mind on the big picture and present yourself as a motivated student—not only in career goals but in your life overall.

 The statement of purpose format is very similar to any basic essay format.
 These papers, however, do not require research and sources.
-There’s also no need for a title page and a works cited section as you will not use sources when writing an SOP.
-The format of a statement of purpose is as follows:
+There’s also no need for a title page and a works cited section—as you will not use sources while using the statement of purpose format.